zaktech96/vsionboard/README.md

    pnpm dev
    ```

-## Local Development Specific
+## 3. Developing your app locally

 ### Setup ngrok

 1. Install ngrok
 2. Run `ngrok http http://localhost:3000`
 3. Copy the ngrok URL.
-You'll need this to test that your users are being saved to your database, and to test the payment flow.
+4. Update the FRONTEND_URL environment variable in your `.env` file to the ngrok URL.

 ### Setup Clerk Webhook to Save Users to your Database
 1. Create a webhook in your Clerk Application